manymoments/manymoments.github.io/_posts/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 Using a succinct proof has a huge advantage: once the proof is created, the cost of verification is very low.
 The disadvantage is that creating the proof of execution of the commands is often significantly more expensive than just executing the commands.
 Another disadvantage is that these protocols add non-trivial complexity.
 Moreover, some of these protocols require non-trivial [trusted setup](https://medium.com/qed-it/diving-into-the-snarks-setup-phase-b7660242a0d7) ceremonies.

 See this recent [survey/comparison](https://medium.com/matter-labs/optimistic-vs-zk-rollup-deep-dive-ea141e71e075) on optimistic and zk rollups.
 Note that *rollups*  aim to remove the execution bottleneck, but they do not change the [data bottleneck](#data).

+**Acknowledgment.** We would like to thank Ling Ren, Kartik Nayak, Alin Tomescu, Pratyush Mishra, Louis Guthmann, and John Adler for helpful feedback on this post.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1202870065751896065)